park-early/MetroFinder/README.md

 - As a user I want the app to provide me the shortest route given a start and end
 - As a user I want to be able to switch between metro systems
-- As a user I want to be able to save my planner data to file
-- As a user I want to be able to load my planner data from file